-Runs: The 5km -10km runs on Mondays, Tuesdays and Thursdays need to be run at a comfortable pace.
-If you use a heart monitor to measure your level of intensity, a comfortable pace would be running between 65 to 75 percent of maximum.
+Runs: The 5 km -10 km runs on Mondays, Tuesdays and Thursdays need to be run at a comfortable pace.
+If you use a heart monitor to measure your level of intensity, a comfortable pace would be running between 65 to 75% of maximum.

 Rest: Rest is a very important part of training as it allows your muscles to repair and grow after exertion.
 Monitor your fatigue during the training program to assess if you need an additional day off – Monday would be best.

-Pace: When referring to pace the program means race pace, the speed at which you aim to run your 10km race in.
+Pace: This means race pace – the speed at which you aim to run your 10 km race in.
 Like the tempo runs, you want to start and finish easy.
 The guide outlines total distance of the run plus the approximate distance that should be run at race pace.

 Speedwork: Interval training where you alternate fast running with jogging or walking is an effective form of speedwork.
-Run the 400m at a medium intensity, walk or jog between each, then repeat.
-Ideally these sessions are done on a local athletics track, but they can be done anywhere.
-Hint, time one 400m run and from there run based on time i.e. 90sec intervals.
+Run the 400 m at a medium intensity, walk or jog between each burst, then repeat.
+Hint: time one 400 m run and from there run based on time, eg 90 sec intervals.

-Tempo runs: This training technique involves continuous runs with an easy beginning, a build up in the middle, then ease back and cruise to the finish.
-A typical tempo run begins with 5-10 minutes easy running, continues with 10-15 faster running, and finishes with 5-10 minutes cooling down.
+Tempo run: This training technique involves continuous runs with an easy beginning, a build up in the middle, then ease back and cruise to the finish.
+A typical tempo run begins with 5-10 minutes easy running, continues with 10-15 minutes faster running, and finishes with 5-10 minutes cooling down.

-Warm-up: Especially important before your speed workouts, a good warm-up is to jog one km or two, sit down and stretch for 5-10 minutes, then run some easy strides (100m at near race pace).
+Warm-up: Especially important before your speed workouts, a good warm-up is to jog 1-2 km, sit down and stretch for 5-10 minutes, then run some easy strides (100 m at near race pace).
 Cool down afterwards by doing half of the warm-up.

 Stretch + strengthen: Stretching is key to a strong, supple body and should be done daily.
 Strength training, particularly for your core muscles, is an important focus of this training guide.
-Bodyweight-based activities like push-ups, chin-ups or dips are beneficial or light weights with high reps at your local gym.
+Try bodyweight-based activities like push-ups, chin-ups or dips, or light weights with high reps at your local gym.

 Download the full guide here.